AegisAC/.github/profile/README.md

-# Node (pronounced /noʊd/)
+# Aegis (pronounced /ˈiːdʒɪs/)

-**Node** is a fast, lightweight, extensible code editor for mobile and desktop, built on the solid foundations of Visual Studio Code.

-It is designed to provide a familiar, powerful development experience that travels with you.
-Node brings the core editing engine, extension ecosystem, and keyboard-centric workflows you expect to your phone and tablet, while also serving as a clean, telemetry-free alternative on the desktop.
-Node is built by merging the best of VSCode’s modern interface with VSCodium’s commitment to open, unencumbered software.

-Node is used by developers who need a serious editing environment on mobile devices, and by those who prefer a fully open-source desktop IDE without the default telemetry and branding of upstream distributions.
-We created Node to prove that mobile coding can be first-class, not an afterthought, and to foster a community around a truly open, cross-platform editor.
+**Aegis** is a free, open source Minecraft Anti-Cheat, that provides what the paid options can't, it combines Hypixel WatchDog level prediction, with a sleek nice user interface inspired off Vulcan, and will always be open source, no matetr what.

+**Aegis** doesn't hide behind a pay wall or obfuscation.
+Every single line of code is visible and able to be seen by cheat developers.
+Simple philosophy: If your Anti-Cheat depends on the cheater being not able to read your code.
+It sucks

+**Aegis** is built and developed off the assumptions that the cheat developers can read every line for maximum detections.
+We created Aegis to prove that free software can work just as good or even better than paid alternatives

-Our main `node-ide` repository hosts the source code for the editor, the scripts to build for Android, iOS, and desktop, and the issue tracker for bug reports and feature requests.
-It is updated with each upstream release and welcomes community contributions.
+Our main `Aegis` repository hosts the full source code, the issue tracker for bug reports and bypass disclosures, and the release pipeline for pre-built jars.
+It is updated weekly and welcomes community contributions.

 We also maintain other repositories that are key to the project:
-- **[node-docs](https://github.com/node-ide/node-docs)** repository hosts the full user and developer documentation.
+- **[aegis-docs](https://github.com/aegisac/aegis-docs)** repository hosts the full user and developer documentation.
 Pull requests for guides, tutorials, and troubleshooting are always welcome.
-- **[node-extensions](https://github.com/node-ide/node-extensions)** repository hosts a curated list of extensions tested and optimized for mobile interfaces, alongside tools to help extension authors adapt their work for small screens.